jamesalvin49/just_audio_player/README.md

 # just_audio_player

-## Playing Long-Form Audio in Flutter
+## Playing Long-Form Audio in Flutter using Riverpod

 This project demonstrates how to implement long-form audio playback, such as songs, podcasts, or lectures, in your Flutter app.
 While local audio files can be played, this project focuses on streaming audio from remote URLs, a more common use case.
 The core concepts learned here can be applied to local audio playback as well.